wzao1515/w6113.github.io/exreviews_25.md

 Notice

 * The reliance on the workload is offset by considerable evidence that it is a safe assumption
+* Most of the focus is on pragmatics
+* Dynamic query optimization: run a bit, estimate, plan, run the full thing

 ## Reviews